Eligibility and application | Medical Council of Canada

 Accessibility and test accommodations

 If you have a documented functional limitation and associated accommodation need, you may be able to receive test accommodations to take the TDM Examination (e.g., additional testing time, break time, access to assistive equipment, medication, breast pump, food).
-To request a test accommodation, you must identify it during your exam application with your program and write to [email protected].
+To request a test accommodation, you must identify it in your TDM application form.
+You also have to send your completed Request for test accommodations form and supporting documentation to [email protected] immediately after submitting your exam application.

 Continue reading...